ziutek/mymysql/README.md

 Sorry for my poor English.
 If you can help in improving English in this documentation, please contact me.

-## MyMySQL v0.4 (2011-11-22)
+## MyMySQL v0.4.1 (2012-01-13)

 This package contains MySQL client API written entirely in Go.
-It was created due to lack of properly working MySQL client API package, ready for my production application (December 2010).

-This package works with the MySQL protocol version 4.1 or greater.
-It definitely works well with MySQL 5.0 and 5.1 (I use these versions of MySQL for my production application).
+It works with the MySQL protocol version 4.1 or greater.
+It definitely works well with MySQL 5.0 and 5.1 (I use these versions of MySQL servers for my applications).

-The package includes an extensive set of automated tests that ensure that any code changes during development will not break the package itself.

 ## Changelog

+#### v0.4.1

+    BindParams supports Go bool type.

 #### v0.4